naveenkarya/COEN-241-CloudComputing/hw3/README.md

 ```
 self.mac_to_port = {}
 ```
-Whenever any packet arrives at a specific port, then the code checks if the source MAC is already saved in mac_to_port map.
+Whenever any packet arrives at a specific port, the code checks if the source MAC is already saved in mac_to_port map.
 If it is not yet saved, then it will save it in the map (Source MAC -> Input Port).
 ```
 if packet.src not in self.mac_to_port: